-Why Meditation Makes You Happy, According To Science
+Why Meditation Can Actually Make You A Happier Person, According To Science

 I used to be so, so resistant toward meditation.
 Honestly, I would have rather gotten a root canal done than sit in silence for an extended period of time, alone with my thoughts. *Shudders*.
 Flash forward a few years, and meditation is one of the few things that keeps me sane.
 If you've ever experienced the healing powers of mindfulness yourself, you can probably attest to the fact that just a bit of meditation makes you happy, when practiced consistently.